-Manure will be pumped from the deep pit; and slurry spread in the fall after harvest.
-Manure will be land applied at a rate not to exceed phosphorus levels recommended for the crop of the following production year.
+Manure will be pumped from the deep pit and slurry spread.
+The solid manure will be scraped from the lots and barn and land applied.
+Manure will be land applied at a rate not to exceed nutrient levels recommended for the crop of the following production year.